 Passive voice emphasizes the action being done to the subject.
 The subject becomes the recipient of the action.
 The passive version of the previous example is, “The meal was prepared by the chef.”
 “Meal,” originally the object, is now the subject.
 The actual doer, “chef,” is relegated to a prepositional phrase.
 Purdue OWL offers a helpful guide for understanding active and passive voice.
 While sometimes useful, passive voice can make sentences wordy and less clear.

-Spot Passive Voice in Your Writing
+How to Spot Passive Voice in Your Writing

 Recognizing passive voice is the first step to writing more directly and clearly.
 It’s a common issue, even for experienced writers, but with practice, you can easily identify and correct it.
 This section gives you the tools to spot passive voice in your own writing.